-- · Regulation PE shorts (with College emblem). - Regulation PE sports shirt (in the correct whanau colour). - Sports shoes are strongly recommended for Health & Physical Education classes.
+- Regulation PE shorts (with College emblem). - Regulation PE sports shirt in the correct whanau colour.
+This is subject to whanau confirmation. - Sports shoes are strongly recommended for Health & Physical Education classes.

 College Jacket and Scarf (optional)

 - Navy blue nylon jacket with a water-resistant coating and College emblem. - The regulation jacket is the only jacket permitted to be worn with the College uniform. - The College scarf may only be worn in the winter terms (Terms 2 and 3), and not in the classroom at all.